-Off-site direction - when a governing board of a maintained school requires a pupil to attend another education setting temporarily, to improve their behavior.
+Off-site direction - when a governing body of a maintained school requires a pupil to attend another education setting temporarily, to improve their behaviour.

 Parent - any person who has parental responsibility and any person who has care of the child.